keras-team/keras-hub/ROADMAP.md

 components (say, a new attention mechanism) to happen in tandem with an example demonstrating the component in an end-to-end architecture.

-By the end of 2022, we should have a actively growing collection of examples models, with a standardized set of training scripts, that match expected performance as reported in publications.
+By the end of 2022, we should have an actively growing collection of examples models, with a standardized set of training scripts, that match expected performance as reported in publications.